Tessa’s Recipe Rundown

 - Top with Buttercream Frosting (note that this may not set fully)

-Yes!
-The baked cookies store well in an airtight container at room temperature for up to 3 days.
-Or, you can store the decorated cookies at room temperature for up to 2 days.
-In this case, make sure the chocolate has fully set, then layer between sheets of parchment to protect it from smudging onto other cookies when stored.
+You can also store the decorated cookies at room temperature for up to 2 days.
+Make sure the chocolate has fully set before layering between sheets of parchment to prevent smudging.

-Unlike most drop-style cookie dough recipes, which actually benefit from chilling in the fridge, this Valentine’s Day Sugar Cookie dough can only be stored in the fridge for up to 1 day.
-It’s crucial to avoid this dough drying out.
+Unlike drop-style cookie dough recipes, which typically benefit from chilling in the fridge, this sugar cookie dough can only be stored in the fridge for up to 1 day to avoid drying out.

 How to Freeze Valentine’s Day Sugar Cookies

-These Valentine’s Day Sugar Cookies freeze particularly well after baking.
-Simply store the baked cookies in an airtight container in the freezer for up to 1 month.
-Defrost to room temperature before decorating or serving.
+These cookies freeze particularly well after baking.
+Simply store the baked, cooled cookies inside an airtight container in the freezer for up to 1 month.
+Defrost to room temperature before decorating and serving.

 More Valentine’s Day Dessert Recipes: